NotAShelf/notashelf.dev/posts/curse-of-knowing.md

 unhappy.
 Programming gives you instant feedback.
 You run the thing, and it works.
 Or it _doesn't_, and you fix it.
 Either way, you're _doing something_.

 That kind of agency is addictive.
-Especially when the rest of life doesn' offer it.
+Especially when the rest of life doesn't offer it.
 We program because we _can_, even when we shouldn't.
 Because at least it gives us something to rebel against.